axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard/index.rst

 Next to the heading you find a link ``Show all charts``.
 This quick link routes you the :guilabel:`Statistics` page of the |ivy| Portal.
 Please refer to :ref:`full-statistic-list` for detailed information.
+Grant permission :bdg-ref-warning:`🔑AccessFullStatisticsList <AccessFullStatisticsList>` to allow a user to access the full list of statistics.

 Within header of the chart, you find two navigation buttons (|pre-icon|,
 |next-icon|) allowing you to toggle between the available charts.
 Each chart